-San Diego Chargers To Become Los Angeles Chargers – Or A New L.A.
+San Diego Chargers To Become Los Angeles Chargers — Or A New L.A.
 Team Name

 Reactions to the news has the #Chargers hashtag getting plenty of use on Twitter, along with people tweeting about how weird it would be for the San Diego Chargers to be called the Los Angeles Chargers.
 Select individuals are writing that the San Diego Chargers should adopt a new name along with the move to Los Angeles, such as the person who quipped that the San Diego Chargers should become the Los Angeles Pursuits, since the old San Diego Chargers would become the new Los Angeles Pursuits, seeking out a championship.

-Thoughts about a new team name for the San Diego Chargers are being expressed on Twitter, along with the other comments posted below about the Chargers move to Los Angeles.
-Others are joking about Los Angeles and whether or not it’s better to have the Rams and the Chargers, or no football teams at all in L.A.
+Thoughts about a new team name for the San Diego Chargers are being expressed on Twitter, along with the other comments posted below about the Chargers’ move to Los Angeles.
+Others are joking about Los Angeles and whether or not it’s better to have the Rams and the Chargers or no football teams at all in L.A.

 “The Los Angeles Chargers of San Diego has a nice ring to it.”